The term “spaghetti western” refers to the hundreds of Western films made between the mid-1960s and late ’70s by Italian filmmakers.

 Do you know any others?
 What do you think about them?

-The term “spaghetti western” (Italian: “western all’italiana”) describes a particular subgenre of the Western film that emerged in the mid-1960s in the wake of Sergio Leone’s ground-breaking Dollars Trilogy.
+The term “spaghetti western” (Italian: “western all Italian”) describes a particular subgenre of the Western film that emerged in the mid-1960s in the wake of Sergio Leone’s ground-breaking Dollars Trilogy.

-The term was coined by critics and has been widely used to describe both the genre and its films collectively, as well as specifically for individual films that have imitated or have been influenced by the original Dollars trilogy.
+The term was coined by critics and has been widely used to describe both the genre and its films collectively and specifically for individual films that have imitated or have been influenced by the original Dollars trilogy.

-During their heyday, spaghetti westerns were among the most popular and commercially successful European films being made.
+Spaghetti westerns were among the most popular and commercially successful European films during their heyday.

 The term spaghetti western, meaning Italian western, is a rather amusing misnomer.